 Here are four problems that, while technically not restricted to either sex, tend to manifest as girl issues in Singapore.

 Thinking they can rely on their spouse or kids for retirement

 Despite the fact that Singapore has very high female labour force participation and, if only on paper, there seems to be an adequate level of gender equality in the workplace, our mindsets remain decidedly third-world.

 A 2012 survey showed that graduate women in Singapore are largely determined to marry up, and a 2014 study showed that Singaporean husbands are still viewed as providers and breadwinners.
-On the other hand, Singaporean women still tend to be saddled with the lion’s share of their households’ child-rearing and caregiving duties.
+On the other hand, Singaporean women still tend to be pressured into the households’ child-rearing and caregiving duties.

-That could be a big reason why so many Singaporean mothers are failing to plan for retirement: A 2015 survey showed that 75% of the mothers surveyed had not started planning for retirement, while 44% planned to rely on their children in future.
+That could be a big reason why so many Singaporean mothers are failing to plan for retirement: A 2021 survey showed that women are less prepared for retirement than men.

 And while not all Singaporean women are like that, most of us know guys who get all stressed out because their wives wanted to go on that holiday to Paris, or housewives who go out and buy $3,000 vacuum cleaners.

 If your husband earns a lot more than you, it can be tempting to assume you’ll be taken care of in retirement.
 But even if you’re not currently working, you need to make plans of your own.
 Make sure you have your own savings and investments no matter where your income comes from.